githubsands/liquidity-engine/README.md

 features

 * `no_std`
-* flattened stack only hashmap where each price point (or level) is a key and its value is a array of exchange liquidity nodes
+* flattened stack only container for exchanges liquidity where each price point (or level) is a key and its value is a array of exchange liquidity nodes
 * contiguous
 * precompile configurable fixed sized array level length by exchange connectivity count through